client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 Ubuntu 16 is due in April 2016 will run the full systemd stack.
-If Docker continued with Ubuntu it would be shipping a technology that has implicity (?) said that Docker-the-Runtime is obsolete.
+If Docker continued with Ubuntu it would be shipping a technology that has implicitly (?) said that Docker-the-Runtime is obsolete.
 And every other OS is shipping systemd as well.
-This is not a great positiion to be in.
+This is not a great position to be in.

 ## Conclusion